Home of the Sewalot Site

 Crossing the Rubicon

 Over the years I had often heard the term “Crossing the Rubicon” or “You’ve crossed the Rubicon now”.
 I wondered what it meant.
 I had a vague idea but one day I took the time to find out where the old saying came from.
-It is fascinating.
-Today Rubicon is on a thousand items from motorbikes to drinks, so why is this ancient name so famous?
+It is a fascinating story.
+Today 'Rubicon' is on a thousand items from motorbikes to drinks, so why is this ancient name so famous?

-The Rubicon was a small river in northern Italy , approximately 200 miles north of Rome, the frontier boundary of Italy.
-It is long lost to history.
-There are several rivers today that people say could have been part of the ancient one but no one really knows.
-It was the old boundary between Gaul and Italy .
+The Rubicon was a small river in northern Italy, approximately 200 miles north of Rome and considered the frontier boundary of the country (the ancient boundary between Gaul and Italy).
+The river is long lost to history now and although there are several rivers that people say could have been part of the ancient Rubicon, no one really knows.

 In Roman times it flowed into the Adriatic Sea between Ariminum (Rimini) and Caesena (Cesena).
 Today the closest rivers are the Pisciatello and the Fiumicino as it reaches the sea.